 Objective statements are a thing of the past as they only talk about what the candidate wants.
 Employers are more interested in knowing what value you can offer them.
 Therefore, ditch the ‘Objective Statement’ and add a ‘Value Statement’ instead.

 While writing your value statement, focus on the employer’s needs to help them see you as a potential candidate for the job role.

 Tip #4 | The Format:

 The format of your CV also plays an important role.
 Submit your CV as a Word or PDF document as these are the most ATS-friendly formats, and make sure that your formatting stays intact.
 Avoid using a page border as it takes up a lot of your precious space.

-Start your CV by adding your full name, email address, and contact numbers.
+Start your CV by adding your full name, email address, and contact number.
 Try including your headshot if possible; however, it is not mandatory.

 Following these tips while writing a CV will help you stand out and get noticed by recruiters and prospective employers.

 All the best!

 Megha Raizada has a keen interest in the global job market and loves to keep track of everything interesting happening around the globe.